CodeFoodPixels/node-promise-mysql/README.md

 `pool.escapeId`: Escape query identifiers.
 See [mysqljs/mysql documentation](https://github.com/mysqljs/mysql#escaping-query-identifiers)

 `pool.on`: Add a listener to the connection object.
 See [mysqljs/mysql documentation](https://github.com/mysqljs/mysql#pool-events) for events that may be listened for.

+## Upgrading from v3
+As the API is the same, you should be able to upgrade straight to v4.
+The only real difference is the extra options in the [connectionOptions object](#connectionoptions-object).